 - Dantes Subject Standardized Tests (DSST);

-- ACE Corporate Credit; and
+- American Council on Education (ACE) Corporate Credit; and

 - Special examinations administered by an academic department.

-Under Board policy, each NSHE institution determines whether or not to accept credit for prior learning through one of these exams and/or for other types of exams or experience, including military experience.
+Under Board policy, each NSHE institution determines whether or not to accept credit for prior learning through one of these exams and/or for other types of exams or experience.
 These determinations are generally made through a collaborative process involving faculty, the registrar’s office and other academic staff at the institution.
 The process and acceptance for credit of all types of prior learning (with the exception of AP exams, as noted above) varies by institution.